The primary endpoint of reduced death, stroke or CV rehospitalisation was maintained over a 2yr follow-up.2See the latest follow-up results

 5. Smith CR, Leon MB, Mack MJ, et al.; PARTNER Trial Investigators.
 Transcatheter versus surgical aortic-valve replacement in high-risk patients.
 N Engl J Med.
 2011;364:2187-98.

 6. Leon MB, Smith CR, Mack MJ, et al; PARTNER Trial Investigators.
 Transcatheter aortic-valve implantation for aortic stenosis in patients who cannot undergo surgery.
 N Engl J Med.
 2010;363:1597-607.

-For professional use.
+Medical device for professional use.
 For a listing of indications, contraindications, precautions, warnings, and potential adverse events, please refer to the Instructions for Use (consult eifu.edwards.com where applicable).